johnbuonassisi/mysite/static/blog/hello.md

 ### Start prototyping

 Armed with more knowledge about web technologies I decided to start playing around with HTML and CSS.
 I wanted my site to be a simple resume style, single page site.
-It should detail who I am, what I do, and the past experiences I decided to split the page into the following sections; introduction, skills, timeline, projects, and contact.
+It should detail who I am, what I do, and the past experiences I have.
+I decided to split the page into the following sections; introduction, skills, timeline, projects, and contact.
 At the top of the page there is a fixed navigation bar for jumping to the different sections, this navigation bar does not move when the page is scrolled.
 The bottom of the page has a "sticky" footer that always sticks to the end of the page.
 The result is the website you are currently on.

 It took me a few iterations to figure out how to build each section so I want to detail each section in my nexts posts.
 I will describe how I built features in HTML and CSS, then I will get into how I chose to serve the site, and finally how I deployed the site using a cloud provider.
 I eventually added the blog page which I will also write about in future posts.